cindykhin/AI-PROJECT-FALL-2023/README.md

 5. An AI or Tech unit can repair a unit if it belongs to them.
 The repairs allowed are based on a repair table.
 6. If the current player plays an invalid move:
     - The player will only receive a warning if the player is a human, and can reattempt moves indefinitely.
-    - The player looses the game if the player is a computer.
+    - The player immediately looses the game if the player is a ai.
-7. For a computer, if it exceeds the time limit it has to return a move, it will loose the game.
+7. For an ai, if it performs an illegal move or if it exceeds the time limit it has to return a move, it will immediately loose the game.